SolihNassimudeen/Sample/README.md

 to exit from main branch and get in to a new branch - git checkout -b newsamplebranchname. with out creating branch to swith branch we use - git checkout branchname.

+## Git merge

+first we want to check what changes are happened so we use - git diff nameOfthebranch